Telling Time to the Hour and Half-Hour Cut and Paste Telling Time Special Ed

 • Place numbers on a clock (includes differentiated version)

 Much of what I have learned about curriculum development is incorporated in these units.
 For example, do not be afraid of repetition.
-It is critical that students with significant disabilities get to experience material over several days to be able to fully assimilate what is being taught.
-Also, adding visual supports to your printables and class activities helps students be able to pay more attention to the content you are presenting rather than the mechanics of what is expected.
+Students with significant disabilities must have the opportunity to experience material over several days to assimilate what is being taught fully.
+Additionally, incorporating visual supports into your printables and class activities helps students focus more on the content you present, rather than the mechanics of what is expected.
 Finally, ask questions.
 Good questions!!
-Regardless of the material, if we can ask students good questions it will push them to think more deeply than before.
+Regardless of the material, if we can ask students good questions, it will push them to think more deeply than before.

 Lorem.